April 1 – M6P 4A2

 The energy of people had a major effect on how I felt over the course of the month.
 I found the most joy when someone stopped to listen.
 To share this set of music, which feels so close to my heart and soul, and have it received was deeply uplifting.
 I am thankful for everyone who shared their time, presence, and ears with me.

 I was constantly amused by the confusion that my performances caused, especially regarding money.
-People would approach me with the intention of giving money, see no place to put it, and then: either leave it on the ground, forcefully hand it to me (usually in the middle of a song), or just turn around and leave.
+People would approach me with the intention of giving money, see no place to put it, and either leave it on the ground, forcefully hand it to me (usually in the middle of a song), or just turn around and leave.
 I was also surprised by how many people left money without listening to more that a few seconds, a generosity of finances over a generosity of time.

 Any money that was given to me, I passed on to others on the street.
 This aligned with my feelings, as people chose to give me (a saxophone wielding, appropriately layered, healthy-looking person) money, while ignoring others who are without food, warmth, shelter… I didn’t make much, but I was happy to pass it on (just like the Fraggles, down in Fraggle Rock!).